Common EF Core mistake: not using the difference between Tracking and No-Tracking Queries

 .ToList()

-What happens now behind the scene?
-Exaclty the same that for the first query except that the tracking step is skipped:
+What happens now behind the scenes?
+Exactly the same as for the first query except that the tracking step is skipped:

 Is there any difference for your code?
-There is absolutely no difference for your code except that the SaveChanges method won't have any effect now if your are using it, if you don't there is no difference for you.
+There is absolutely no difference for your code, except that the SaveChanges method won't have any effect now if you are using it; if you don't, there is no difference for you.

 What are the gains?
 Performance!

-Non-tracked queries can run 7 or 8 times faster and use 4 or 5 less memories.
+Non-tracked queries can run 7 or 8 times faster and use 4 or 5 times less memory.
 If your queries manipulate a lot of data, that can be a massive gain.

 Note two things: